-Multi-Round Auctions decrease most Criteria associated with expeditious and orderly development (Goal 1), except for the average annual number of tracts sold.
-Multi-round auctions lead to more overall tracts sold, and more tracts sold early, but fewer tracts sold later when prices are higher and technology improves.
-Multi-Round auctions also reduce overall revenues slightly (Goal 2).
-Area rental payments increase significantly due to increased numbers of tracts sold, but otherwise discounted OCS revenues decline. the Federal tax revenues increase, primarily because of lower cash bonus bids under multi-round auctions, which are otherwise written off for tax purposes.
+Multi-round auctions result in a significant increase (19.7%) in the number of tracts sold, and a small but positive effect on other criteria associated with expeditious and orderly development (Goal 1).
+Multi-round auctions lead to more overall tracts sold, but lower bids per tract and significantly reduced bidding revenues (-14.8%).
+But because more tracts are sold, area rental payments increase significantly (38.6%), while discounted royalty payments increase slightly (1.5%).
+This latter result occurs because more tracts are sold early in the time horizon compared to the status quo policy.
+Overall, multi-round auctions slightly reduce (-3.4%) OCS revenues (Goal 2).
 Multi-round auctions lead to fewer bids per tract (Goal 3) as more marginal tracts are bid upon and sold, and these tracts receive few bids.
-Thus, while there are more bids overall, there are more tracts sold, and as a consequence fewer bids per tract sold.
-Revenue sharing with coastal states and onshore expenditures both decrease with multi-round auctions, but this is offset by environmental and social costs, which also decrease slightly (Goal 4).
-Multi-round auctions considerably increase the number of tracts sold, thereby contributing to increased regional planning costs, but reduce other measures of planning costs and environmental risks (Goal 5).
-Multi-round auctions lead to an overall decrease in social value (Goal 6).
+Thus, while there are more bids overall, there are also more tracts sold, and as a consequence fewer bids per tract sold.
+Revenue sharing with coastal states decreases (-3.4%) with multi-round auctions, and there are slightly higher environmental and social costs (1.8%) and higher (4.8%) onshore economic impacts (Goal 4).
+Multi-round auctions considerably increase the number of tracts sold, thereby contributing to increased regional planning costs and higher environmental impacts (Goal 5).
+Multi-round auctions lead to small and offsetting effects on total social value (Goal 6).